AGSArchitect/GrowthModeling/README.md

 # The Logistic Growth Model
 The GrowthModeling repository contains a Java utility designed to estimate business growth based on various input conditions.
 The utility was developed by Group 2 (Cohort 20024) as part of the Professional Certificate Program in Product Management from the Massachusetts Institute of Technology (MIT).

-Using the Logistic Growth equation and a density-dependent decline term (also known as the Allee Effects equation), our Team has developed a system of differential equations that allow us to model multiple business-specific and topology-specific metrics such as the number of computing units based on processing requirements, computing cost, storage cost, archive cost, number of storage data IO operations, number of archive data IO operations, storage data IO operations cost, archive data IO operations cost, infrastructure cost, total carbon footprint, carbon footprint by infrastructure tier, gross revenue, net revenue, and per user cost, among other metrics.
+Using the Logistic Growth equation and a density-dependent decline term (also known as the Allee Effects equation), our Team has developed a system of differential equations that allow us to model multiple business-specific and topology-specific metrics such as the number of computing units based on processing requirements, computing cost, storage cost, archive cost, number of storage data IO operations, number of archive data IO operations, storage data IO operations cost, archive data IO operations cost, infrastructure cost, carbon footprint, gross revenue, net revenue, and per user cost, among other metrics.

 The main differential equation is as follows: